US says Iran protest death toll may surpass 1,000

 "It appears the regime could have murdered over 1,000 Iranian citizens since the protests began," Brian Hook, the US pointman on Iran, told reporters.

-He acknowledged that information was difficult to verify but said: "We know for certain it is many, many hundreds."
+He acknowledged that information was difficult to verify in Iran, which has severely curtailed the internet, but said: "We know for certain it is many, many hundreds."

 Hook said that "many thousands" of Iranians have been wounded and that at least 7,000 protesters have been detained.

+President Donald Trump, receiving UN diplomats at the White House, called the crackdown "brutal" and a "horrible situation" as he vowed to respond "strongly" to any threat from Iran to US interests.

-Protests broke out on November 15 in Iran, which is under sweeping sanctions from the United States, after the government abruptly hiked fuel prices.
+Protests broke out on November 15 in Iran, whose economy has suffered under sweeping sanctions from the United States, after the government abruptly hiked fuel prices.

 Hook said the ensuing crackdown showed that the regime has had to rely on brute force and was losing support even with its traditional working-class base.